 Getting to Know Jodel

-Looking into the future and woring on quality and sustainability while scaling the product and growing the team.
+Looking into the future and working on quality and sustainability while scaling the product and growing the team.

 Can you tell me a bit about the company?

 Jodel is a social network from Germany, it was born in Aachen originally.
 Right now, it’s being developed here in Berlin.
 Its main focus is on making it possible for you to connect with the community around you as instantly as possibly.
-It’s location-based and there is a strong emphasis on anonymity.
+It’s location-based and because of the focus on “instantly engaging”, there are no public profiles, people are anonymous.
 Not so much for the sake of anonymity, but for the sake of allowing you to quickly interact with people.

-You can engage with people, ask questions and to understand more about what’s happening around you.
+You can engage with people, ask questions and know more about what’s happening around you.
 The company became three years old on the 20th of October.
 It’s been advancing quite well and it’s a super interesting place with a lot of interesting problems to work on.

 In total, Jodel is about 55 people.
-The tech team is, if I’m not mistaken, either 20 or 21 depending if you count me in or not.
+The tech team is 21 people (counting with me).
 I’m often doing some tech work, but not as strongly - my role is not about being an individual contributor.

 What’s most important for the company right now?

 The company is focusing a lot on growth right now.
-As a typical start-up in the social media space, the currently most important topic is growth.
-It’s about getting a lot of users, to further prove that the concept works.
+As a typical start-up in the social media space, currently the most important topic is growth.
+It’s about getting to a lot of users, to further prove that the concept works.

-Because we’re location based, growing means moving to other markets, actually moving to other places, adding a lot more countries to the platform, adding a lot more users, and then dealing with how these new communities and users engage with the application.
-Because not all counties and not all people engage the same way with an application.
+Because we’re location based, growing means moving to other markets, actually moving to other cities, adding more countries to the platform, reaching more users, and then dealing with how these new communities and users engage with the application; because not all countries and not all people engage the same way with the application.
 In summary, growth and improving the concept beyond what’s already been proven to work are the main areas of focus.

-From my point of view, the CTO or rather engineering point of view, I would say the main focus is making what we’ve being doing up until now sustainable.
-The company is three years old, this means that we’re moving out of the space of putting MVPs and technology out there, focusing on making it work quickly to prove our assumptions and experiment, into a space where we can do a bit more than that: think a little bit more about the future.
+From the engineering point of view, I would say the main focus is making what we’ve being doing up until now sustainable.
+The company is three years old – this means that we’re moving from of mindset of pushing only MVPs out there, focusing only on making it work quickly to prove our assumptions and experiment, into a mindset where we think our approaches more, make things more reliable and think more about the future.
 Making it sustainable.

 My main priority is having a bit more of a look-ahead, a bit more of focus on the future.
 Saying: “Okay, we’re heading this way already, let’s try to do it right.
-Let’s add more quality, more tests, more sustainability”.
-From the technology side, this is the first priority at Jodel, that we shift our focus from the short-term into the future.
+Let’s add more quality, let’s be more predictable, let’s make solutions which we can build further upon”.
+From the technology side, this is the first priority at Jodel, that we shift our focus from the short-term into the mid-term.

 Either regarding the company or the product, what’s the thing you think is really, really cool?